MythXCO/MythXCO/README.md

 - 👋 Hi, I’m Jason
 - 👀 I’m interested in some codig, ham radio, emergency communications
 - 🌱 I’m currently learning Azure cloud stuff
 - 💞️ I’m looking to collaborate on anything.
+I'm not terribly experienced at coding, but have led development teams.
+I know a little PHP, JavaScript,HTML, CSS, Git and SQL
 - 📫 jason@castlesking.com